JasonLKelly/cosense_cloud/WORKPLAN.md

 ## Guiding Principle

-> A simple system that works end-to-end beats a sophisticated system that’s half-built.
+> A simple system that works end-to-end beats a sophisticated system that's half-built.

 Build for **clarity, determinism, and explanation**.